jh3nd3rs0n/jargyle/README.md

           The password for the key store for the SSL/TLS connections to the SOCKS server

       ssl.keyStoreType=TYPE
-          The type of key store file for the SSL/TLS connections to the SOCKS server
+          The type of key store file for the SSL/TLS connections to the SOCKS server (default is PKCS12)

       ssl.needClientAuth=true|false
           The boolean value to indicate that client authentication is required for SSL/TLS connections to the SOCKS server (default is false)

       ssl.protocol=PROTOCOL
-          The protocol version for the SSL/TLS connections to the SOCKS server
+          The protocol version for the SSL/TLS connections to the SOCKS server (default is TLSv1)

       ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the SOCKS server